 Planning is thereby the final pre-step to actual writing.
-If you define your topic, do a research and construct a post beforehand, the whole process will take less time to finish.
+If you define your topic, do research, and construct a post beforehand, the whole process will take less time to finish.

 2500 words is a lot, and you’ll certainly need additional facts to meet your quota.

-Outline: Summarize your research into a series of short points.
+Outline — Summarize your research into a series of short points.
 Some of them will serve as subheadings, while others will help you expand them into paragraphs.
-This outline is crucial for structuring your thoughts and keeping your focus on the subject, both of which allows you to think and write faster.
+This outline is crucial for structuring your thoughts and keeping your focus on the subject, both of which allow you to think and write faster.

 6. If You Wish to Be a Writer, Write

 Finally, it’s time to roll up your sleeves and start typing.
 The entire blog post is already in your head, so there’s no need for further reading and additional research.
 Remove all distractions until there’s nothing but you and the blank Word page, find a comfy pose, and go.